wordofwarning/wordofwarning.org/current/2015-springsummer/marshman/index.md

 ####What people have said about Tom
 >*One of the most exciting things about Marshman's work is his ability to pick a seemingly small subject and peel back the layers to expose something unexpectedly profound…*<br>Big Issue
+Read a [lovely review](http://quietmandave.co.uk/2015/06/bambi-in-hulme) of Tom's *…Bambi* at the garden centre.

 ####Credits
 Funded by the Jerwood Charitable Foundation.
 Supported using public funding by the National Lottery through Arts Council England.
 Supported by Arnolfini (Bristol), Battersea Arts Centre, In Between Time (Bristol) + Prema Arts Centre.